CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ## Cost burden by income band

-No surprise that cost burden rates among poor households are around 80%, at the statewide level that’s more than 20x the rate of affluent households.
-Too bad I can’t do this by town…
+No surprise that cost burden rates among very low income households are more than 80%.
+At the statewide level that’s more than 14x the rate of high income households.

-What does stand out a bit are the gaps between each group.
-Moving up the income scale (from lower to higher income) shows a 20-30 percentage point decrease in cost burden rates.
-Those gains are much smaller from medium to high and from high to affluent income groups.
-Not like anyone was doubting this before, but this chart essentially says there’s not enough housing affordable to low-income households, but there’s plenty of housing affordable to mid-to-high income households.
-More on this below…
+It’s a little surprising that fully half of mid-low income households (households whose income ranges from $57K-$95K in CT) are cost burdened.

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

+Breaking this down by regular and severe cost burden, in Fairfield and New Haven Counties, about the same share of low income households are cost burdened or severely cost burdened.
+Two-thirds or more very low income households are severely cost burdened.

+**Note, these would add up to 100% if households with no burden were included, so the chart is read as “16% of very low income households in Connecticut are cost burdened and another 70% are severely cost burdened.”**

 ![](hh_desiring_housing_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-Quick diversion: is the SCB rate among poor households partially explained by some of these households having housing costs and no/negative negative income?
+Quick diversion: is the SCB rate among very low income households partially explained by some of these households having housing costs and no/negative negative income?

-By definition, the household is in the “poor” income band if household income is $0 or less because that’s less than 50% CMI.
+By definition, the household is in the “very low income” income band if household income is $0 or less because that’s less than 30% CMI.
 There are about 15K poor households with no or negative income and some nonzero housing cost, making them “severely cost burdened” by definition.
-These \~15K units make up about 4% of all poor households, which is not insignificant, but it’s not the sole motivator for high SCB rates in this income band.
+These \~15K units make up about 7% of all very low income households, which is not insignificant, but it’s not the sole motivator for high SCB rates in this income band.

     ## # A tibble: 2 x 4
     ##   income          cost_burden            households households_se